 Behavior Modification – a structured process by which we retrain ourselves or someone else to behave in a more productive way.
 By a careful application of reinforcement (and perhaps punishment), we condition the subject to behave the way we want them to behave (even if that is our self).
 I really like Reese’s Cups, and I would really like to improve my putting skills.
 If I decide that I will reward myself with a sweet whenever I make 4 of 10 putts from over 15 feet, I am engaging in my own behavior modification.
 This process occurs around us every day.

-This Sports Psychology Coaching program complements other fitness and coaching certifications by rounding out your knowledge of human potential.
+This Sports Psychology Coaching program complements other fitness and coaching certifications by rounding out your knowledge of human potential and mental training.

 Get ready to take your career to the highest level by mastering the latest cutting edge sports psychology strategies and techniques.